KameronJohnson/Blog-App/README.md

 About
 -----

-Intro to Ruby on Rails assessment at Epicodus Winter 2015.
+Ruby on Rails assessment at Epicodus Winter 2015.

 By Kameron Johnson